samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Central Flanaess Adventures

-The dual threats of Iuz and Elemental Evil present abundant opportunities for adventure in the Central Flanaess (see “[Greyhawk Conflicts](#GreyhawkConflicts)” in this chapter).
-This region is particularly appropriate for campaigns flavored with epic fantasy, supernatural horror, or war (see “[Flavors of Fantasy](/sources/dnd/dmg-2024/creating-campaigns#FlavorsofFantasy)” in this chapter).
+The dual threats of Iuz and Elemental Evil present abundant opportunities for adventure in the Central Flanaess (see "[Greyhawk Conflicts](#GreyhawkConflicts)" in this chapter).
+This region is particularly appropriate for campaigns flavored with epic fantasy, supernatural horror, or war (see "[Flavors of Fantasy](/sources/dnd/dmg-2024/creating-campaigns#FlavorsofFantasy)" in this chapter).
 This region is also home to many of the most famous dungeons and ruins of Greyhawk, including those described in the sections that follow.

 ***Ghost Tower of Inverness.*** Ages ago, an archmage raised the mighty fortress of Inverness from the very rock of the Abbor-Alz.
 In the great inner tower of the keep, he hid his most prized possession: the Soul-Gem.
 Legend says this great white diamond fell from the sky and glowed with the brilliance of the sun, and its magic could drag mortal souls screaming from their bodies and trap them.
 The fortress was ruined long ago, but on foggy nights the great central tower still appears.